One of the biggest worries people have before walking the Portuguese Camino de Santiago is whether they’re fit enough.

 On reflection, we should perhaps have done a couple of consecutive long walks as part of our training in order to increase our endurance and stamina.

-We would also build in at least one rest day to give our weary bodies a chance to bounce back and allow us to enjoy the places we visited.
+Next time, we’d definitely build in at least one rest day so our bodies could recover and we’d have more energy to enjoy the places we visited.

 It took longer than expected to cover the distances, too.

 We set off at around 9 am most days and arrived about 4 or 5 pm.
-This wasn’t an issue in April/May but during winter months, the reduced number of daylight hours need to be considered.
+This wasn’t an issue in April or May, but in winter the shorter daylight hours need factoring in.
 In the summer, it will be too hot for walking by mid afternoon so you should either set off earlier or plan to take an extended break until it cools down sufficiently.

-In future, I’d rather aim to walk around 15 kilometres per day in order to fully enjoy both the journey and the destination.
-This isn’t always possible as the daily distance depends where accommodation lies but is useful as a rule of thumb when you’re planning your Camino itinerary.
+In future, I’d rather aim to walk around 16-18 kilometres per day in order to fully enjoy both the journey and the destination.
+This isn’t always possible as the daily distance depends on where accommodation lies but is useful as a rule of thumb when you’re planning your Camino itinerary.

 Mindset matters when you’re on the Camino